 The Admissions Committee does not use quotas of any kind.
-We rely on how candidates present themselves in their application and on their teachers, counselors, Heads of schools, and our own alumni/ae to share information with us about each applicant’s strengths and personal qualities – all of which play a part in the Admissions Committee’s decisions.
-Our admissions process is “holistic” meaning that many factors, including but not limited to your grades and test scores, are important in the admissions process.
+We rely on how candidates present themselves in their application and on their teachers, university advisers, and our own alumni/ae interviewers to share information with us about each applicant’s strengths and personal qualities – all of which play a part in the Admissions Committee’s decisions.
+Our admissions process is based on a “whole person review” meaning that many factors, including but not limited to your grades and test scores, are important in the admissions process.

 There is no formula for gaining admission to Harvard.
 Academic accomplishment in secondary school is important, but the Admissions Committee also considers many other criteria, such as community involvement, extracurricular activities, and work experience.
 Strength of character, ability to overcome adversity, enthusiasm, creativity, and other personal qualities often play a part in the Admissions Committee’s decisions.
 Your grades and test scores help us to assess your academic promise, but they are by no means relied upon exclusively.